kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 As an example of why this is important, we can look at the task of protein structure prediction that [AlphaFold2](https://www.nature.com/articles/s41586-021-03819-2) tackled.

-To learn more about AlphaFold2 and the problem of protein structure prediction, you can either check out the [3-part lecture series about AF2 by Nazim Bouatta](https://www.youtube.com/watch?v=yqeUH4RsJp8) or [this lecture](https://structural-bioinformatics.netlify.app/blog/proteins/2023-08-03-lesson6/) I gave about the topic.
+To learn more about AlphaFold2 and the problem of protein structure prediction, you can either check out the [3-part lecture series about AF2 by Nazim Bouatta](https://www.youtube.com/watch?v=yqeUH4RsJp8) or [this lecture](https://structural-bioinformatics.netlify.app/blog/proteins/2023-08-03-lesson6/) I gave on the topic.
 {:.note}

 Here, one important metric for measuring prediction accuracy is the GDT score.
 To get good at maximising this score, a natural way to think about it is to take your predicted coordinates, compare them to the ground-truth coordinates and compute something like an RMSD loss.
 However, this does not take rototranslations into account of course.
 We can remedy that by calculating a [dRMSD loss](https://web.stanford.edu/class/cs273/slides/conformational-space.ppt), i.e. a RMSD loss on all pairwise distances in the structure.
 By using these internal coordinates, we are invariant to rototranslations.